inkscope/inkscope-ansible/README.md

 The configuration for your inkscope installation will be set by the use of ansible variables.
 All of these options and their default values are defined in the **vars/my_inkscope.yaml** file at the root of the inkscope-ansible project.
+**Apache is installed by the playbook; it works fine when using 8080 as port for inkscope vhost**

 ### Playbook